vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 Proofhub means you can assign tasks and share critical information with the people who need to know.
 By sorting tasks and projects, your team knows what’s important.

 Break tasks up into workflow stages to allow your workers to manage their own time.
-They’ll get alerted when a task moves from one workflow to another, so they know if it's their turn to take something on.
+They’ll get alerted when a task moves from one workflow to another, so they know if it’s their turn to take something on.

 ## Tips for managing remote teams

 Now you know what software you need for managing remote employees, but what are some general tips for increasing productivity and collaboration?
 Consider these:

 - **Team building.** With everyone spread out, make sure to schedule regular socials and online events to bring your team together.
 This helps combat isolation and creates a sense of community.
 - **Breaks.** Encourage your team to take frequent breaks and stop working at a reasonable hour.
 With their desk right by their bedroom, it’s tempting for employees to work extra long hours.
 This induces burnout and harms overall productivity.